 Completeness

-When applying a Tier 3 metodology, it is important to make sure that all relevant processes are included in the emission calculations.
+When applying a Tier 3 methodology, it is important to make sure that all relevant processes are included in the emission calculations.

 Avoiding double counting with other sectors

 Care should be taken not to double count emissions from this process.
 Emissions from the combustion in the coke production should be reported in source category 1.A.1.c.